 I declare that this thesis is my own work and has not been submitted in any form for another degree or diploma at any university or other institution of tertiary education.
 Information derived from the published or unpublished work of others has been acknowledged in the text and a list of references is given.

 Signature

 Date

 ELECTRONIC COPY

-I, the undersigned, the author of this work, declare that the electronic copy of this thesis provided to the James Cook University Library is an accurate copy of the print thesis submitted, within the limits of the technology available.
+I, the undersigned, the author of this work, declar copy of this thesis provided to the James Cook Unaccurate copy of the print thesis submitted, with technology available. niversity Library is an Signature Date

-Signature

-Date

 ACKNOWLEDGEMENTS